gl-inet/parental-control/readme.md

 ## Submit app feature
 I will save all the app features in the open source project.
-If you want to add your app to the database, you can submit your app description through a pull request.
+If you want to add your app to the database, you can submit your app feature through a pull request.